tonyx/SharpinoCounter3/README.md

 # Sharpino Counter

-Example of a Counter with Sharpino, with Kafka.
+Example of a Counter with Sharpino

 ## Table of Contents

-Prerequisites: dbmate, postgres, Apache Kafka
+Prerequisites: dbmate, postgres (optional as can use in memory eventstore)

 - [Installation](#installation)
 - [Optional Postgres EvenStore](#postgesEventStore)